VintageWatchstraps Logo

 A stopped watch is of no use to its owner whatsoever.
 In fact is a positive nuisance because, in addition to winding it, the owner must then find a reference time to set the it correctly against.
 Today this is easy, but in earlier times, when stop work was common, it was not so easy to find a clock or a sundial.

-In the Horological Journal June 1884, T. D. Wright wrote “The Winding of Watches.
+In the Horological Journal June 1884, T. D. Wright wrote ‘The Winding of Watches.
 I have had a number of high-priced American watches through my hands, and have been surprised to find in every case that the barrel had no stop-work.
-There are some advantages gained in having no stop at the " down " position, because if a wearer forgets to wind his watch at the usual time, it will go many hours longer ; but every good watch should have a stop to prevent excessive winding up.”
+There are some advantages gained in having no stop at the “down” position, because if a wearer forgets to wind his watch at the usual time, it will go many hours longer ; but every good watch should have a stop to prevent excessive winding up.’
+These watches were fitted with recoiling clicks, American watchmakers finding no benefit to timekeeping of more complicated stop work.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.